Community Safety FAQ

 - What data are available regarding the incidence of crime on and around campus?

 - What is the University doing to address the underlying issues of poverty and unequal opportunity that contribute to crime in the community?

 What are the late-night transportation services the University provides?

-In response to feedback from riders and students, SafeRide has been combined with the Evening shuttles to begin offering comprehensive shuttle service to the entire campus community on a fixed schedule along highly used routes.
-The goal of this newly expanded NightRide Pilot Program is to provide safe, timely and reliable transportation during late-night hours to faculty, students and staff throughout campus and the surrounding area.
+The goal of the NightRide Program is to provide safe, timely and reliable transportation during late-night hours to faculty, students and staff throughout campus and the surrounding area.

-The NightRide Pilot Program shuttles operate during the same hours in which the previous program operated–5 pm to 4 am on Sunday through Wednesday nights, and 5 pm to 6 am on Thursday, Friday and Saturday nights.
-Shuttles will no longer be dispatched on a call-by-call basis through the communication center, but will run approximately every 20 to 30 minutes throughout the evening.
+The NightRide shuttles operate from 5 pm to 4 am on Sunday through Wednesday, and 5 pm to 6 am Thursday through Saturday.
+Shuttles run approximately every 20 to 30 minutes.